İlhan Kesici

-İlhan Kesici (born 22 November 1948) is a Turkish politician from the Republican People's Party (CHP), who has served as the Member of Parliament for İstanbul's first electoral district since 2015.
+İlhan Kesici (born 22 November 1948) is a Turkish politician from the Republican People's Party (CHP), who has served as the Member of Parliament for Istanbul's first electoral district since 2015.
 He previously served as a CHP MP for the same district from 2007 to 2011 and as an MP for Bursa from 1995 to 1999 while he was a member of the Motherland Party (ANAP).
 In August 2015, he was offered a ministerial position in the interim election government formed by Prime Minister Ahmet Davutoğlu, which he turned down.

 Early life and career

 İlhan Kesici was born on 22 November 1948 in Zara, Sivas Province and graduated from Middle East Technical University Faculty of Industrial Engineering.
 He obtained a master's degree from the same university.
 He later studied at the University of Bradford Project Planning Centre in the United Kingdom, where he focused on development and infrastructure projects.
 He also studied high public management at the Royal Institute of Public Administration (RIPA).